mxagar/mlops_udacity/01_Clean_Code/MLOpsND_CleanCode.md

 git commit -m "Resolved merge conflict."
 ```

-#### Pull Requests (PR)
+#### Pull Request (PR) Workflow

 Before merging our feature branch to `develop`, or the `develop` branch to `master`, we often want others to review it.
-For that, we need to `push` the feature branch to the cloud repo and open a **pull request**.
+For that, we need to `push` the feature branch to the cloud/remote repo and open a **pull request**.

-These are the steps:
+Note that merges between branches can be done via the web GUI.
+Additionally, Pull Requests are a construct defined in GitHub, and thus, are done in the web GUI; however, for the complete workflow to be executed, we need to use `git`.

+This is the Pull_request Workflow:

-- We push our feature branch to the cloud repo; if we do `git push` in our local `feature-branch`, it results in an error and the correct command we should use is displayed: `git push --set-upstream origin feature-branch`
+- We push our feature branch to the cloud/remote repo; if we do `git push` in our local `feature-branch`, it results in an error and the correct command we should use is displayed: `git push --set-upstream origin feature-branch`
-- We open a pull quest: Two options, in GitHub.com:
+- We open a **Pull Request**.
+Pull Requests are done always on GitHub.com; we have several options:
-	1. Go to freshly uploaded repo branch `feature.*`: Compare & pull request
+	1. Go to freshly uploaded repo branch `feature.*`: "Compare & pull request"
-	2. Menu, Pull Requests, New Pull Request
+	2. Menu, "Pull Requests", "New Pull Request"
+	3. There is a "Contribute" option in our GitHub repo page
-- Choose: from (compare) `feature-*` to `develop` / `main` (base)
+- Choose: from ("compare") `feature-*` to `develop` / `main` ("base"); in case of forks, choose if the source/destination repos are ours (forked) or the original.
+We can additionally:
 	- Add title
 	- Add comments, if we want
 	- ...
-- The owners of the `develop` / `main` branch gets the pull request
+- The owners of the `develop` / `main` branch get the pull request
 	- They can review each file and line, e.g., add comments
 	- They can approve the PR or request changes
-	- They can also merge the Pull Request
+	- They can also merge the Pull Request if there are no conflicts; everything on the web
-- After the merge is done, it's a good practice to delete the feature branch, both on the cloud repo as well as locally.
+- After the merge is done, it's a good practice to delete the feature branch, both on the cloud/remote repo as well as locally.
 Note that deleted branches can be restored, too.
-	- To remove on the cloud repo: do it through the GUI, after the merge.
+	- To remove on the cloud/remote repo: do it through the GUI; this option is offered after the merge.
 	- To remove it locally: `git checkout master; git branch -d feature-banch`

 See detailed steps in:

 `./git_howto.txt` / `## Social Coding: Fork, Change on Branch, Pull Request`

-#### Example Fork-Branch-Pull-Request Workflow
+#### Fork-Branch-Pull-Request Workflow

 I found the following interesting article: